learn-co-curriculum/dsc-dealing-missing-data/README.md

 #### Categorical data

 To detect placeholder values in categorical data, get the unique values in the column and see if there are any values that don't match up with your expectations.
 Pandas provides a built-in method for this.
-For instance, in the titanic dataset, we can check the unique values of the `Embarked` column by typing:
+For instance, in the Titanic dataset, we can check the unique values of the `Embarked` column by typing:

 ```python
 df['Embarked'].unique()